codefornh/opendata-nh/README.md

 *  Audio and Video Records - Such as town meetings
 *  Meeting notes
 *  Legislative data - Such as bills and voting records
-*  Scheduled - Such as public transit times
+*  Schedules - Such as public transit times
+*  Real-time data - Such as sensors
 *  Event calendars
 *  Police and fire logs
 *  Parking information